matfin/cinematt-nextjs/ROADMAP.md

 ### What we should add
+- data for photos
+- script to fetch from Cloudinary
+- PWA for offline viewing
+- bring Lighthouse score to 100%
+- image detail view
+- page metadata for improved accessibility / SEO

+### What we have now
 - test coverage
 - lint / prettier tools
-- data for photos
 - photo collection view
-- script to fetch from Cloudinary
-- updated README

-### What we have now
 - basic page set up
 - layout template
 - navigation menu